 We serve approximately 43,100 customers in the United States, primarily in the Pacific Northwest, West Coast, Intermountain, Southwest, Gulf Coast, Southeast, Midwest and Mid-Atlantic regions.
 Our customers include a wide range of industrial and commercial companies, construction contractors, manufacturers, public utilities, municipalities, maintenance contractors and numerous and diverse other large industrial accounts.
 They vary from individuals to large contractors and industrial and commercial companies who typically operate under equipment and maintenance budgets.
 Our branches enable us to closely service local and regional customers, while our infrastructure enables us to effectively service multi-regional and national accounts.
 Our strategy enables us to satisfy customer requirements and increase revenues from customers through cross-selling opportunities presented by the various products and services that we offer.
 As a result, our five reporting segments generally derive their revenue from the same customer base.
 In 2022, our largest customer accounted for approximately 0.9% of our total revenues.
-No single customer accounted for approximately 0.4% of our total revenues in 2022.
+No single customer accounted for more than 10% of our revenue on an operating segment or consolidated basis in 2022.
+Our top ten customers combined accounted for approximately 4.4% of our total revenues in 2022.